-Water Main Break - AHS Updates & Information
+City of Calgary Water Feeder Main Repairs - AHS Updates & Information

-The water main break has also resulted in mandatory outdoor water use restrictions and a fire ban for the city of Calgary.
+The water main repairs have also resulted in mandatory outdoor water use restrictions for the city of Calgary and areas supported by the Calgary water system.
 For a detailed look at water restrictions and the Stage 4 status Calgary is currently in: Stage 4 Outdoor water restrictions in effect.

-The construction work on the water main will continue to impact travel along 16 Avenue N.W. in the Bowness area.
+The construction work on the water main will continue to impact travel in the Bowness area.
 As this work will be ongoing for several weeks, additional road closures may impact the route you would normally take to get to Alberta Children’s Hospital, Foothills Medical Centre, Northwest I and Tom Baker Cancer Centre.

 All sites remain fully open and accessible, and you are encouraged to review the latest road closure map to help inform your commute during this time.

-The boil water order issued for the community of Bowness on June 5, 2024 was rescinded on June 10.
+There was a boil water order issued for the community of Bowness on June 5, 2024.
+It was rescinded on June 10.

 During mandatory water restrictions, guidance to the public using rainwater (which is non potable) is the same as it would be for situations where a boil water order is in effect.